 Conclusion: how much does a brand cost?

 The most honest answer is: it depends.
 The costs to create a brand vary because every business is unique.
 Everything counts, the moment your company is in, how mature it already is, the dreams for the future, the revenue, how much you intend to invest now, and the type of professional you choose to accompany this journey.
 A brand done hastily or with little care might seem cheaper at first but can bring headaches later on.
-Meanwhile, a brand made just for you, with listening, research, and depth, can be a game-changer for companies that already know where they want to go.
-So if you’re in this moment of reflection, we invite you to look at your case with care.
-What does your company need right now?
-Where is it in its journey?
-How much do you believe in your plan?
+Meanwhile, a brand made just for you by experienced professionals can be a game-changer for companies that already know where they want to go.
+So, if you’re at this point of reflection, think about what your company needs right now and what you’re able to invest.

 And if you want to talk to us, we’re here.
-We listen to your story with attention and care for every step with heart, because a Beloved Brand is born this way: from heart to heart.
+We take care of every step by listening to you and working together to find what’s best for your situation, because a Beloved Brand is born this way: from heart to heart.
 Does your company need one?
 Then let’s go together, request a proposal!